 NOTE: By default, the projector will sample at the correct frequency for most sources.
+Make sure that pixel tracking is set to 1424 or higher for 3D images.

 Pixel tracking is adjusted most effectively using a good test pattern, such as a smooth gray consisting of a clear pattern of tiny black and white dots, or a similar "half on, half off" graphic image, such as the Windows shutdown screen.
 Steady flickering or several soft vertical stripes or bands across the entire image indicates poor pixel tracking.
 Adjust the slidebar until the stripes broaden to the point where one large stripe fills the image.
 Again, the image may still exhibit some noise.
 See Pixel Phase.